 INGREDIENTS NEEDED (Creamy Chicken Poblano Soup)

 - Unsalted butter

 - Chicken broth

 - Tortilla chips and sliced radishes, for garnish

 Instructions For Creamy Chicken Poblano Soup

 - Melt butter in a large pot over medium-high heat.
-Add chopped onions, celery, carrots, garlic, and poblanos, saute until tender, about 15 minutes.
+Add chopped onions, celery, carrots, garlic, and poblanos, and saute until tender, about 15 minutes.
 Add the salt, pepper, cumin, and thyme.
 Saute 5 minutes longer.

-- Add the broth and bring to a boil, then reduce the heat to medium-low, add raw chicken.
+- Add the broth and bring to a boil, then reduce the heat to medium-low, and add raw chicken.
 Cover and let simmer for 15 minutes or until chicken is cooked through.

 - Remove the cooked chicken to a plate and shred.
 Set aside.

 - Add heavy cream to the soup pot, and stir until blended.